epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Number of Movies per Event Over the Years

-In this section, we plot the count of movies for each event per year.
-This not only shows which events are more popular and 'more interesting' to society but also serves as additional testing for our dictionary-based event classification.
-For example, we don't expect movies about WW2 to occur before 1939.
-We further calculated the percentage of movies released per year per event (event specific movies in that year / total movies released in that year) and tested for significant differences of the mean percentage of each event over the years (```ANOVA```).
-This is a generalized ```t-test``` that allows for the comparison of more than two means at once.
+We plotted the annual movie count for each event, providing insights into event popularity and serving as an additional test for our dictionary-based event classification.
+We also performed an ```ANOVA test``` to detect significant differences in mean percentages across years per event.

 #### Number of Countries producing Movies about given Events